 Eligibility for Internships

 The program is open to majors in communication who have senior standing.
 In addition, potential interns must have completed a minimum of seven courses in communications at Boston College prior to the beginning of the final year.
-These seven courses are to include the five basic required courses—Rhetorical Tradition, Survey of Mass Communication, Public Speaking, Interpersonal Communication, and Communication Methods.
+These seven courses are to include the five basic required courses - The Rhetorical Tradition, Survey of Mass Communication, Public Speaking, Interpersonal Communication, and Communication Methods.

 Eligible students are invited to apply to Christine Caswell, Director of the Senior Internship Seminar.
 Applicants for the fall semester will be approved during the weeks prior to pre-registration in the spring; applicants for the spring semester will be approved during the weeks prior to pre-registration in the fall.
 Applicants may also enroll with Prof. Caswell or Mrs. Biswas through the drop/add period.
 Forms are available in Maloney Hall 515 and on the Communication Department's web site (link to pdf application is below).

 Those students accepted for the program are responsible for securing an appropriate field placement subject to the approval of the Director of the Senior Internship Seminar.
 Internship credit can only be awarded for a placement that has a professional level of supervision, requires skills consistent with the academic experiences of the intern, and meets the test for an appropriate placement established by the internship program.
-Communication Internship opportunities will be announced in Department Digest and may also be found on the Boston College Career Center web site and on the department's bulletin board.
+Communication Internship opportunities will be announced in Department Digest and may also be found on the Boston College Career Center web site and in the Department Library (Maloney Hall, Room 514).

 Students may enroll in the internship program for one semester (3 total credits) during their senior year.
 In order to receive a grade for the course, students must:

 - Work 15 hours per week at their placement